ian-lilley/dsi_c5_playground/README.md

 Branching
 List all branches: git branch -v
 Create a new branch: git branch <new_branch_name>
-Switch to a branch: git checkout <branch_name/commit id>
-Create and switch to a branch: git checkout -b <new_branch_name>
-Merge a branch into the current branch: git merge <branch_name>
+Switch to a brthe current branch: git merge <branch_name>
 Delete a branch: git branch -d <branch_name>
 Branching Workflow
 Switch to a new branch: git checkout -b feature-branch